God Bless the Child (Billie Holiday song)

 "God Bless the Child" is a song written by Billie Holiday and Arthur Herzog Jr. in 1939.
 It was first recorded on May 9, 1941, by Billie Holiday and released by Okeh Records in 1942.

 Holiday's version of the song was honored with the Grammy Hall of Fame Award in 1976.
 It was also included in the list of Songs of the Century, by the Recording Industry Association of America and the National Endowment for the Arts.
+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.

 Billie Holiday recording sessions

 Billie Holiday recorded the song three times.

 First recording (Session #44, Columbia/Okeh): Columbia Studio A, 799 Seventh Avenue, New York City, May 9, 1941, Eddie Heywood and his Orchestra with Roy Eldridge (trumpet), Jimmy Powell and Lester Boone (alto saxophone), Ernie Powell (trumpet), Eddie Heywood (piano), Johan Robins (guitar), Paul Chapman (guitar), Grachan Moncur II (bass), Herbert Cowans (drums), Billie Holiday (vocal).

 Origin and interpretation

 In her autobiography Lady Sings the Blues, Holiday indicated that an argument with her mother over money led to the song.
-She stated that during the argument she said "God bless the child that's got his own."
+According to her autobiography, Billie Holiday had approached her mother for financial support.
+Her mother had benefited from Billie’s income in the past, but at this moment, she refused to help.
+Her mother’s remark made it clear that you cannot always expect help, even from the people you trust most.
+Holiday also felt emotionally abandoned.
+She stated that during the argument she said "God bless the child that's got his own", referring to self-reliance, financial independence and a harsh reality where people often only help you when you already have something yourself.

+Holiday also noted that people who already have money, status, or possessions receive support more easily.
+Those who have little and need help are more often ignored, left to fend for themselves.
+Those who have their own means are protected against disappointment.

 The anger over the incident led her to use that line as the starting point for a song, which she worked out in conjunction with Herzog.

 In his 1990 book Jazz Singing, Will Friedwald describes the song as "sacred and profane," as it references the Bible while indicating that religion seems to have no effect in making people treat each other better.